 Even a photo might be misleading at times, which is why WordPress allows you to add a description to any image.
-You can use a caption to add more information to an image or to better describe what’s going on in it.
+For example, you can use a caption to add more information to an image or better describe what’s going on.

-A caption is a short text that displays beneath an image to provide further context or source attribution.
+A caption is a short text displayed beneath an image to provide further context or source attribution.
 Image captions may appear insignificant.
 But, they can attract readers’ attention even more than the standard text in your material.
-Some experts suggest placing 2-3 sentence subtitles beneath essential photos.
+For example, some experts suggest placing 2-3 sentence subtitles beneath essential photos.

 As a result, paying attention to captions on your WordPress site makes sense.
 We’ll discuss how to add a caption to images in WordPress in this article.